LTUC/amman-dotnet-401d2/Curriculum/Class03/lab/README.md

 - Commit often
 - Push to your repository
 - Create a pull request from your branch back to master
-- Submit a link to your PR in canvas
+- Submit a link to your PR in Canvas
 - In Canvas, Include the actual time it took you to complete the assignment as a comment (**REQUIRED**)
 - Include a `README.md` (contents described above)